Ranking Barcelona’s 22 Dutch players from De Jong to Cruyff

 Exceptionally good under Frank Rijkaard, Davids helped buy his compatriot time and patience in the dugout.
 Rijkaard then went on to win two league titles, ending a run of five years without one, as well as the Champions League.

-But he’d do well to replicate some of his performances.
-Blessed with blistering pace, Overmars was a shining light in a relatively mediocre Barcelona, while a niggling knee injury denied him the chance of making a more consistent impact.
+Blessed with blistering pace, Overmars was a shining light in a relatively mediocre Barcelona side, while a niggling knee injury denied him the chance of making a more consistent impact.

 The competitive tough-tackler, one of football’s greatest sh*thouses, was a big part of the Barcelona side that won the La Liga and Champions League double in 2005-06.
 That was his only season at the club, how’s that for a batting average?

-Famously described as a “kamikaze pilot”, Neeskens’ aggression and energy in midfield serves as a blueprint for pressing teams today.
+Famously described as a “kamikaze pilot”, Neeskens’ aggression and energy in midfield serves as a blueprint for the pressing teams of today.

 He only won one Copa del Rey and one Cup Winners Cup, and arguably never quite hit the heights he managed with Ajax or his national team, but he nevertheless can be credited as one of the players that helped bring total football to the Nou Camp.